hardkorebob/dust-lang/README.md

 The test output proves it: your program compiles and runs correctly with zero type checking beyond what C already provides.
 The suffixes make the code self-documenting, self-checking, and transparent.

 As your manifesto states: "The foundation is already here.
 It has always been here."
 C already has a type checker.
 Dust just makes sure C can see the types clearly by putting them in the names.
 No abstraction.
 No inference.
 No tracking.
 Just naming.

+---

+RUST REQUIREMENTS:
+There are no strict hardware requirements,(HAHAHA!) but building the compiler is computationally expensive, so a beefier machine will help, and I wouldn't recommend trying to build on a Raspberry Pi!

+We recommend the following.

+ - 30GB+ of free disk space.
+ - 8GB+ RAM
+ - 2+ cores.
+Having more cores really helps.
+10 or 20 or more is not too many!

+DUST REQUIREMENTS:

+ - 100KB of free disk space
+ - Computer not older than 2005
+ - 2%MB RAM